How LinkedIn Company Pages can help when employees are anxious about posting

-When I was young I spent a lot of time with my Grandma.
-She had a huge impact on my life.
+When I was young, I spent a lot of time with my Grandma.
+She had a significant impact on my life.
 This is where my love for both gardening and words came from.
-We spent hours and hours, actually, years is more accurate reading together, playing word games like Scrabble and Boggle together.
-For the record, she would never take it easy and let me win.
+We spent hours and hours together; actually, years is more accurate, reading and playing word games like Scrabble and Boggle.
+She would never take it easy and let me win for the record.

 She would also buy me books for every birthday and Christmas and always encouraged me to look up new words in a dictionary.
-Looking back, no doubt this is where my love of words came from and storytelling.
+No doubt this is where my love of words came from and storytelling.

 Fast forward, and now I earn a living from writing for my business and others.
 It is something that comes very naturally.
-Although I’ve spent 8 years refining my craft and always looking for ways to improve and try new things.
+However, I’ve spent eight years refining my craft and always looking for ways to improve and try new things.

 I’ve had enough conversations and run enough training sessions to know this confidence doesn’t come easily to everyone.
 The lack of confidence can come from